Boadi-9/ML-Project---Cupcake-vs-Muffin-using-Support-Vector-Machine/README.md

-# ML-Project---Cupcake vs Muffin Classification using SVM
+# Machine Learning -Project---Cupcake vs Muffin Classification using SVM

 This project uses the Support Vector Machine (SVM) algorithm to identify whether a recipe is a cupcake, or a muffin based on its ingredients.
 The dataset includes details on ingredients such as flour, milk, sugar, butter, egg, baking powder, vanilla, and salt.